microsoft/promptflow/docs/reference/pf-command-reference.md

 #### Examples

-List all package tool in the environment
+List all package tool in the environment.

 ```bash
 pf tool list